- Exfoliative dermatitis is usually caused by a severe drug reaction or by a disease

 Is exfoliative dermatitis contagious?

-This skin disease is not contagious.
+No, it is not contagious.
 It is usually due to a drug reaction or is a symptom of an undiagnosed medical condition, the majority of which cannot be spread person to person.

 Causes of Exfoliative Dermatitis

-Exfoliative dermatitis has a wide range of possible causes and can be difficult to diagnose accurately.
+Exfoliative dermatitis has a wide range of possible causes and can therefore be difficult to diagnose accurately.

-Common causes of this skin condition include drug reactions and underlying diseases such as dermatologic disorders and certain lymphomas.
+Common causes include drug reactions and underlying diseases such as dermatologic disorders and certain lymphomas.
 However, in up to 25% of cases, no identifiable cause can be determined.

-Individuals with pre-existing dermatoses or skin disorders more likely to develop exfoliative dermatitis.
+Individuals with systemic dermatoses or skin disorders are more likely to develop exfoliative dermatitis.
 Some studies indicate that psoriasis may account for up to 50% of all cases.

 - Atopic dermatitis